A Reduction-Based Framework for Conservative Bandits and Reinforcement Learning: Details about Bandits and RL

 In conservative exploration, previous works focus on designing specific conservative algorithms for different settings.
-The most studied conservative condition is the one w.r.t.\ the expected cumulative reward of an algorithm, that is also considered here.
 This conservative scenario was studied in multi-armed bandits~\citep{wu2016conservative}, contextual linear bandits~\citep{kazerouni2016conservative,garcelon2020improved}, contextual combinatorial bandits~\citep{zhang2019contextual} and tabular MDPs~\citep{garcelon2020conservative}.
-All these works focused on provide an upper-bound to the regret of a conservative algorithm.
-As far as we know, the only lower bound for conservative exploration is the one proved by~\citet{wu2016conservative} for multi-armed bandits.
-Other problems that have been considered in conservative exploration are combinatorial semi-bandit with exchangeable actions~\citep{Katariya2019interleaving} and contextual combinatorial cascading bandits~\citep{wang2021conservative}. \citet{du2020onesizefitsall} have recently considered conservative exploration with sample-path constraint, i.e., the conservative condition is defined on the observed rewards rather than in expectation.
+All these works focused on providing an upper-bound to the regret of a conservative algorithm.
+Other problems that have been considered in conservative exploration are combinatorial semi-bandit with exchangeable actions~\citep{Katariya2019interleaving} and contextual combinatorial cascading bandits~\citep{wang2021conservative}. \citet{du2020onesizefitsall} have recently considered conservative exploration with sample-path constraint.

-A related but different problem is the one of safety, where the optimal policy is forced to satisfy a set of constraints, potentially not aligned with the reward signal.
-This problem was studied both in bandits~\citep{AmaniAT19,PacchianoGBJ21} and in RL~\citep[e.g.,][]{ZhengR20,efroni2020explorationcmdp,DingZBJ20,DingWYWJ21}, where it is often formulated via constrained MDPs~\citep{altman1999constrained}.
-Finally, several works have focused on safety w.r.t.\ a baseline in batch RL~\citep[e.g.,][]{Thomas15HCO,Thomas15HCP,LarocheTC19,SimaoS19}